holland-reece/holland-reece.github.io/projects.md

 model.evaluate(x_test,y_test_onehot,verbose=2)
 ```

-### I apply my experience with a wide range of machine learning methods to efficiently select the best model for a research question, fit the model to a dataset and provide actionable insights.
+### I choose the best model for a dataset, fit it, fine-tune it, and validate it to solve data science problems effectively and efficiently.

 - I compared [lasso and ridge regression techniques](https://github.com/holland-reece/ridge-vs-lasso-reg) using k-fold cross validation and forward feature selection performed a classification of MNIST data using a [logistic regression classifier](https://github.com/holland-reece/logreg-classifier-MNIST-demo).